Juggernaut102/tp/docs/UserGuide.md

 # EduDex User Guide

 EduDex is a **desktop app for managing student's contacts, optimized for use via a  Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-EduDex is targeted towards freelance tutors who find it difficult to manage a large number of student contacts.
+EduDex is targeted towards technically-able freelance tutors who find it difficult to manage a large number of student contacts.
 If you can type fast, EduDex can get your contact management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />